 Used before bed time, clary sage may bring about vivid dreams and encourages recollection upon awakening.
 Clary sage is often used to overcome anxiety.
 It is also used in the treatment of backaches, muscle stiffness, cramps, sore throat, respiratory infections, and as a uterine tonic.

 To soothe the eyes, soak a clean cotton cloth in a mixture of warm water and a few drops of clary sage essential oil.
 Relax and place the compress over both eyes for ten minutes.

 Clary sage has regenerative properties and may encourage hair growth.
 Clary sage helps limit sebum production and is often used to treat dandruff and oily skin.
 Clary sage should not be used during pregnancy, but may be helpful once labor is well advanced.

-Other kinds of sage oils include common sage and Spanish sage.
-Common sage oil is sometimes considered toxic and should be used with extreme care.
+Other kinds of sage oils include common sage and purple sage.
+Oils made from these varieties of sage are sometimes considered toxic and should be used with extreme care.

 * Always dilute sage essential oils before using in the mouth or on the body!
 Use sage oils in moderation and no more than for two weeks at a time.
 Do not use common sage oil or Spanish sage oil when pregnant, on babies, or in cases of hypertension or epilepsy.
-Keep all essential oils away from the eyes.
+Keep all essential oils away from the eyes unless using a few drops in an eye compress.
 Do not take essential oils internally.
 Always dilute essential oils with good carrier oil and test on small area of skin before use.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.